-Sash Window Experts was started to focus entirely on the preservation of period windows and doors and our small team of craftsmen working from our workshop take great pride in the exceptionally high quality of our work whether it be reproducing whole new box sash windows or renovating existing windows and doors.
+Sash Window Experts started to focus entirely on the preservation of period windows and doors and our small team of craftsmen working from our workshop take great pride in the exceptionally high quality of our work whether it be reproducing whole new box sash windows or renovating existing windows and doors.

-We are a small family run business and always aim to deliver very competitive prices for our quality work.
+We are a small family-run business and always aim to deliver very competitive prices for our quality work.

-Most of our work these days comes from word of mouth recommendations from existing happy clients and I would love to discuss your own requirements with you during our no obligation appraisal of your windows.
+Most of our work these days comes from word-of-mouth recommendations from existing happy clients and I would love to discuss your own requirements with you during our no-obligation appraisal of your windows.

 Sash Window History Through The Years

 The history of the sliding sash window as we know it today was said to have originated from various countries within Europe, it is also thought that an English inventor played a major part in the development of the traditional box sash window.